 As restrictions are being lifted in communities across the country, employers are moving fast to get employees back to their worksites -- and facing the challenge of how to do it safely.
 With neither a vaccine nor a definitive treatment for COVID-19 yet available, safety comes down to stopping transmission.
-One thing we know for certain about this complex virus is that physical distancing works to decrease spread, which means that every RTW plan must solve for the problem of how to achieve distancing in a given worksite and reduce transmission risks.
+One thing we know for certain about this complex virus is that physical distancing works to decrease spread, which means that every return to the workplace plan must solve for the problem of how to achieve distancing in a given worksite and reduce transmission risks.
 Measures include adjusting work schedules to limit the number of people at a worksite; re-configuring the space to create separate workstations; preventing congestion by closing conference rooms and cafeterias; requiring masks to decrease the risk of an asymptomatic case spreading the disease; providing easy access to hand and surface sanitation; and implementing cleaning schedules.

 But what about trying to prevent those infected with the virus from entering the worksite in the first place?
 In a recent Mercer survey of more than 750 employers, 36% say they are considering conducting some form of onsite screening or assessment as part of their return strategy.
 Not surprisingly, the number of screening and assessment solutions on the market is growing every day.
 Many of these vendors are new to delivering services to employers, and should be closely evaluated.